-- If you want to provide the completed quantity for all the lots in the list, select the check box in the heading row of the table. - You can search for a lot by entering a value in the Search in clocked on serial numbers box, and then selecting the check boxes from the filtered list that appears. - 3.
-Select Record.
+- If you want to provide the completed quantity for all the lots in the list, select the check box in the heading row of the table. - You can search for a lot by entering a value in the Search in clocked on serial numbers box, and then selecting the check boxes from the filtered list that appears. - Note: Record quantity is populated by default, when default.record.quantity.to.remaining.quantity is set to true.
+If false, you must manually enter the outstanding quantity available for a serial/lot.
+This application service variable is set during Plant Applications installation.